 - Domestic violence

 - Family issues

 - Hearing voices

 - Low self-esteem

 - Obsessive compulsive disorder (OCD)

 - Physical abuse

-Counselling is £50 for a 50-60 minute session.
-I am open to working for longer sessions if this would suit you (room bookings permitting) and the cost of this is negotiable between us.
+Counselling is £50 for a 60 minute session.
+I am open to working for longer length sessions (eg 1.5 or 2 hours) if this would suit you.
+The cost of this is negotiable between us.